nicuveo/pietre/docs/reference.md

 ### Acknowledgments

 The structure of this document is heavily inspired by the [Rust reference](https://doc.rust-lang.org/reference/introduction.html).
+This toy language is almost a strict subset of Rust from a syntax perspective, while its semantics differ.

+### Semantic differences with Rust

+While the differences between the two languages are vast, they are mostly the consequences of Piètre being a strict subset of Rust.
+There are, however, a few cases where they differ in less obvious ways, such as:

+- the `^` operator has a higher precedence, and is used to indicate an exponent instead of a bitwise `xor`;
+- all bindings are mutable by default, the `mut` keyword doesn't exist.

 ## Terminology

 ### Undefined

 This reference uses the term "UNDEFINED" to describe any part of either the compiler or the generated program that falls outside of the scope of this document.
 Any implementation is free to choose whichever behaviour it deems correct in such cases.

+### Incomplete

+This document being a draft, some areas of the language are yet to be properly defined.
+Whenever possible, relevant sections will indicate what's missing with the term "INCOMPLETE".

 ## Lexical structure